 Bob: Yeah.
-There are a bunch of reports of him hanging around drunkards, prostitutes, drug adicts, and gluttons.
-And get this, apparently he calls people names like hypocrite, being full of dead bones, vipers, that they are of the devil, and stuff like that.
+There are a bunch of reports of him hanging around drunkards, prostitutes, drug addicts, and gluttons.
+And get this, apparently, he calls people names like hypocrite, being full of dead bones, vipers, that they are of the devil, and stuff like that.
 This guy is a complete lunatic.

 Ellen: LOL... and he wants to serve in this church?
 Wow... this is great stuff.
 Maybe I can use his resume as an illustration of how not to behave as a Christian in my sermon this week.

 Ellen: Seven churches?
 What?
-Is this guy desparate for a job?
+Is this guy desperate for a job?

 Ellen: Well, have a couple of the elders stand guard by the front door next to the self-help book tables so that if we spot him we can kick him out.
 We definitely don't want anyone like that getting in here and messing up our congregation with this kind of wacko teaching.

 Bob: You got that right.
 What a joke this guy is.